Landscaping Business Plan Template

 Balance Sheets: While balance sheets include much information, to simplify them to the key items you need to know about, balance sheets show your assets and liabilities.
 For instance, if you spend $100,000 on building out your landscaping business (purchasing equipment, etc.), that will not give you immediate profits.
 Rather it is an asset that will hopefully help you generate profits for years to come.
 Likewise, if a bank writes you a check for $100.000, you don’t need to pay it back immediately.
 Rather, that is a liability you will pay back over time.

 Cash Flow Statement: Your cash flow statement will help determine how much money you need to start or grow your business, and make sure you never run out of money.
 What most entrepreneurs and business owners don’t realize is that you can turn a profit but run out of money and go bankrupt.
 For example, let’s say a homeowner approached you with a $50,000 hardscaping contract, that would cost you $25,000 to fulfill.
 Well, in most cases, you would have to pay that $25,000 now for supplies, equipment rentals, employee salaries, etc. But let’s say the client didn’t pay you for 180 days.
-During that 180 day period, you could run out of money.
+During that 180-day period, you could run out of money. landscaping business costs

 In developing your Income Statement and Balance Sheets be sure to include several of the key costs needed in starting or growing a landscaping business: